 Our lectin-free and gluten-free flour blend is made of millet, sorghum, teff flour, and a little bit of tapioca starch and psyllium husk.

 Many gluten-free sourdough bread recipes require xanthan gum or flour pre-mixes that contain xanthan gum.
-There is no need for gums in these recipes.
+We don’t use any gums or commercial yeast in my recipes.

 Fermentation is key to health.
 All grains need to be fermented.
 Sourdough culture is this mixed ecosystem of bacteria and yeast slowly breaking down the carbohydrates and gluten and releasing the nutrients in the grain.